Cure Your Dog’s Itchy Paws With Natural Remedies

 The physiology of itching paws is determined by the causative agent.
 For itching resulting from bacteria, pollen or yeast overgrowth, it is normally due to inflammation from allergies that causes the paws to swell (see our blog on allergic skin disease).
 Swollen paws can be a discomfort for dogs to the point where walking may be a challenge.
 Itchy paws may drive the dog crazy to the point of making an entire area wetted from licking excessively.

 Causes of Dog’s Itchy Paws

 As a dog owner, you can’t take any treatment interventions until you determine what is causing the Dog’s Itchy Paws.
-Many accurate diagnoses can be made by a veterinary officer, but if you don’t have any officer near you, you should suspect the following.
+Many accurate diagnoses can be made by a veterinarian.

 This is the most common cause of your dog’s itchy paws.
-When a dog inhales pollen or dust, allergies form as the body starts to fight these pollens.
-The paws get inflamed and they start to swell making the dog to feel the pain.
+When a dog’s immune system responds too aggressively to allergens either inhaled or passed through the skin the body starts to fight these allergens.
+The paws get inflamed and they start to swell making the dog feel the pain.
 The skin on the paws is a very tender and sensitive area.
-When your dog continues to rub the paws, the skin on the paws could get injured or and infection might set in.
+When your dog continues to rub the paws, the skin on the paws could get injured, or and infection might set in.

 - Bacterial and Yeast Infection

 Bacterial and yeast infections are commonly seen as secondary to the underlying skin disease (most commonly allergies).
 These organisms normally reside on the surface of the skin (commensal organisms) just like they do in the mouth and GI tract of all animals.
 The allergies weaken the skin’s immune function and allow entry through the skin thus leaving the dog more susceptible to these secondary bacterial or yeast infections.
 Thankfully, these infections remain localized to the skin.